Brendan Donovan Player Props: Cardinals vs. Reds

 Brendan Donovan At The Plate

-- Donovan is hitting .250 with four doubles, three home runs and 16 walks.
+- Donovan is batting .252 with four doubles, four home runs and 17 walks.

+- Donovan has picked up a hit in 56.8% of his 44 games this season, with at least two hits in 20.5% of them.

-- Looking at the 43 games he has played this year, he's homered in three of them (7.0%), and in 1.9% of his trips to the dish.
+- Looking at the 44 games he has played this season, he's went deep in four of them (9.1%), and in 2.5% of his trips to the dish.

-- Donovan has driven in a run in seven games this year (16.3%), including three games with more than one RBI (7.0%).
-He has also driven home three or more of his team's runs in one contest.
+- Donovan has driven in a run in eight games this season (18.2%), including three games with more than one RBI (6.8%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.